OpenFn/language-postgresql/README.md

 ## Insert a single record

 This functions is used to insert a single record in postgres database.
 An option `writeSql` allows to log the generated sql query.
+The `setNull` option allows to replace the specified elements with `NULL`.

 ```js
 insert(